michele-loreti/jResp/README.md

 ## Building

 jResp is using the Gradle build automation tool for dependency managment and building.
-One can import the project directly in IDE that supports Gradle, or generate meta-data for an IDE.
+One can import the project directly in an IDE that supports Gradle, or generate meta-data for an IDE.
 Currently supported IDE's for this project is Eclipse.

-In order to build the project, open a terminal, and execute in the `CORE/` directory: `gradle build`
+In order to build the project, open a terminal, and execute in the `core/` directory: `gradle build`

-To build meta-data for Eclipse, open a terminal and execute in the `CORE/` directory: `gradle eclipse`
+To build meta-data for Eclipse, open a terminal and execute in the `core/` directory: `gradle cleanEclipse eclipse`

+To build a JAR library file without dependencies, open a terminal and execute in the `core/` directory: `gradle jar`

-To build a standalone JAR library, opeen a terminal and execute in the `CORE/` directory: `gradle standaloneJar`
+To build a standalone JAR file with all dependencies, open a terminal and execute in the `core/` directory: `gradle standaloneJar`

+To see more available build tasks, open a terminal and execute in the `core/` directory: `gradle tasks`